mathewsroy00/AddressBook/README.md

 # Address Book Management System

-A simple C program to manage contacts with add, search, edit, delete, and view functionality.
+A simple C program project to manage contacts with add, search, edit, delete, and view functionality.
 All data is saved in a CSV file (contacts.csv).

 ## Features